 Before we look at the shoes you might be thinking if you should even be running in older age and if it’s safe and healthy for your joints.

 It means that running maintains your walking capability much better than simply walking.
 This is likely because running requires a certain level of strength to accomplish successfully.
-Which in turn means that running will maintain or improve muscle strength and mass.
+This in turn means that running will maintain or improve muscle strength and mass.

-The same effect can be likely achieved with the combination of strength training and low intensity cardio like walking.
+The same effect can be likely achieved with the combination of strength training and low-intensity cardio like walking.
 That doesn’t mean you shouldn’t run if you like it.
 It’s clearly a good form of exercise for keeping you active and mobile.

 If you are a senior looking to get into shape and haven’t run in years running might not actually be the best option for you.
-Running is relatively intensive exercise that requires quite a bit of leg strength, mobility, balance and coordination.
+Running is a relatively intensive exercise that requires quite a bit of leg strength, mobility, balance, and coordination.
 If your body is not used to it, it’s very easy to get exertion injuries if you don’t take it slowly.
 A fitness tracker like Fitbit can help you pace your training in the beginning.
-I think the Fitbit Charge 3 is the best Fitbit for seniors.
+I think the Fitbit Charge 5 is the best Fitbit for seniors.

-It might be wiser to start with strength training and lower intensity cardio and include a bit of jogging once you are strong enough for it to feel relatively light.
+It might be wiser to start with strength training and lower-intensity cardio and include a bit of jogging once you are strong enough for it to feel relatively light.
 You should always consult your physician before starting a new exercise routine and especially something demanding on the heart like running.

 When you feel strong enough to run, it’s wise to start a running program for beginners.
-You can find a good one below (Click the image).

 Best running shoes for experienced runners